nlholm/docker-demo-documentation/docker-demo-documentation.md

     restart: unless-stopped
 ```

-Then we want to add our depencies to the webpage.

 ![kuva4](./img/kuva4.png)

+We added our depencies to the webpage.

-Now we have compelated our nginx-demo directory and its time to try it.
-Run this command in nginx-demo directory: `sudo docker compose up -d`.
+Now we had completed our nginx-demo directory and it was time to try it.
+We ran this command in the nginx-demo directory: `sudo docker compose up -d`.

-After that we can run `sudo docker ps` to see what containers are running and `curl localhost:8080` to see if our webpage is up and running.
+After that we ran the command `sudo docker ps` to see which containers were running and the command `curl localhost:8080` to see if our webpage was up and running.

 ![kuva5](./img/kuva5.png)

-As we can see we have three Nginx containers up and running and our webpage responds correctly.
+As we can see we had three Nginx containers up and running and our webpage responded correctly.

-## Automating nginx with Salt
+## Automating Nginx Web Server with Salt

-I started automation by creating new directory nginx-web under /srv/salt/.
-Firstly I copied all the files that we used before to our module.
+We started automating the Nginx web service by creating a new directory nginx-web under /srv/salt/.
+First, we copied all the files that we used before to build our module.

 ![kuva6](./img/kuva6.png)

-Next I created init.sls -file inside nginx-web -module.
+Then we created a init.sls file inside the  nginx-web module.

 ```
 /home/vagrant/nginx-demo: